Nixon1337/Martyniuk_task/TaskDescription.md

  - Check logout flow from Tasks and Sleep screens
  - Check if checkbox cindition is saved or not saved with different methods
  - Check "Complete all" and "Sort by name" filters in Tasks and Sleep screens
+ - create list of test cases
+ - create Smoke test case:
+ 1. Log in with valid credentials
+ 2. Check several tasks states
+ 3. Sort tasks by name
+ 4. Tap on 'More info' button
+ 5. Tap on Complete all button
+ 6. Tap back button
+ 7. Confirm log out

 # LIST OF TEST CASES:
 Login Tests: